13pixlar/gravity-forms-sticky-form/README.md

 Also, Sticky Form does not just delete the old entry and save a new one, thus keeping its read and starred status.

+<h5>Fields controled by conditional logic do not get updated</h5>

+There is a bug in the Gravity forms hook that prevent data from fields that are shown with conditional logic to get saved in the entry.
+I have contacted Gravity Forms support notifying them of the issue and await their response (and hopefully a fix).
+In the meantime, if you need conditional logic fields support, use an <a href="https://downloads.wordpress.org/plugin/gravity-forms-sticky-form.1.0.1.zip">earlier version</a> of this plugin that uses a different way to save the entries.

 <h3>Changelog</h3>

 **1.0.3**